MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 10. Switch to the Client 2 VM (**LON-CL2**).

 11. You want to log in as **Laura Atkins**.
 If the Edge browser is still open from the previous lab exercise, then close it now.
 You should be on the LON-CL2's desktop, where it should indicate that you are logged on as **adatum\administrator**.
-Since you want to log on to the LON-CL2 machine as Laura Atkins, select the **Ctrl+Alt+Delete** function for your VM environment.
+Since you want to log on to the LON-CL2 machine using Laura Atkins' local account (adatum\laura), select the **Ctrl+Alt+Delete** function for your VM environment.
 On the menu screen that appears, select **Switch user**. <br/>

 	The lower-left portion of the desktop displays the **Administrator** and **Other user** options.
 Select **Other user**.